Spaghetti pomodoro or pasta pomodoro is an Italian tomato and basil pasta recipe beloved worldwide for its taste and simplicity.

 Garlic

-Generally, there’s no onion in pasta Pomodoro; however, if you want to add it, feel free to do so.
+There’s no onion in pasta Pomodoro; however, if you want to add it, feel free to do so at the beginning and sauté it with the olive oil for 3 minutes.

 Fresh basil

-We like to add fresh basil to our spaghetti Pomodoro, although this is not always common in Italy.
+We add fresh basil to our spaghetti pomodoro, although this is not always common in Italy.

 Red pepper flakes